lineageos4microg/docker-lineage-cicd/README.md

  * `ZIP_SUBDIR (true)`: Move the resulting zips to $ZIP_DIR/$codename instead of $ZIP_DIR/
  * `PARALLEL_JOBS`: Limit the number of parallel jobs to run (`-j` for `repo sync` and `mka`).
    By default, the build system should match the number of parallel jobs to the number of cpu cores on your machine.
 Reducing this number can help keeping it responsive for other tasks.
+ * `RETRY_FETCHES`: Set the number of retries for the fetch during `repo sync`

 The full list of settings, including the less interesting ones not mentioned in this guide, can be found in the [Dockerfile][dockerfile].